BERT for Time Series Analysis: Understanding TimesBERT Architecture

 Patch-wise Tokenization (Recommended)

-The most prevalent approach divides time series into consecutive patches of fixed length:
+The most prevalent approach divides time series into consecutive patches of fixed length.
+In our specific experiments and general findings:

 Training Procedures and Objectives